weaviate/weaviate-io/_posts/blog/2022-10-04-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.md

 redirect_from: /blog/2022/10/How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.html
 ---

 [Weaviate](/developers/weaviate/current/){:target="_blank"} has recently unveiled a new module which allows users to easily [integrate models from Hugging Face](/blog/2022/09/Hugging-Face-Inference-API-in-Weaviate.html){:target="_blank"} to vectorize their data and incoming queries.
-[Over 700 models](https://huggingface.co/models?pipeline_tag=sentence-similarity&sort=downloads){:target="_blank"} (at the time of writing this) that can be easily plugged into Weaviate.
+At the time of this writing, there are [over 700 models](https://huggingface.co/models?pipeline_tag=sentence-similarity&sort=downloads){:target="_blank"} that can be easily plugged into Weaviate.

 You may ask: **Why are there so many models and how do they differ?**<br/>
 And more importantly: **How to choose a Sentence Transformer for Semantic Search?**

 There are too many models to summarize in one flowchart.
-So instead, we will describe factors on how to differentiate these models and give you tools to **choose the perfect model for your use case**.
+So instead, we will describe factors that differentiate these models and give you tools to **choose the perfect model for your use case**.

 ![Weaviate Sentence Transformers](/img/blog/choosing-sentence-transformer-huggingface/huggingface-sentence-transformers.png){:width="70%"}